Skip to main content

 Biographical/Historical Note

-Businessman, entrepreneur, and railroad company executive.
-James Edmundson Ingraham was born and educated in Racine, Wisconsin.
-He moved to Florida in 1874 and became associated with Henry Sanford in Sanford, Florida.
+Businessman, entrepreneur, and railroad company executive James Edmundson Ingraham was born in Racine, Wisconsin on November 18th, 1850.
+After graduating from Racine College, Ingraham moved to St. Louis, where he met Maria Elizabeth Baker.
+The two married on June 19th, 1872, and had three children: Annie (who died as an infant), James Draper, and Kathleen Maria.
+Ingraham moved to Florida in 1874 and became associated with Henry Sanford in Sanford, Florida.
 He spent most of his career working in Florida for the railroad tycoons, Henry Flagler and Henry Plant.
 As part of his work for the Plant railroad along the west coast of Florida, he conducted a survey through the Everglades from Ft.
 Myers to Miami in 1892.
 From 1892 until 1897 he was employed by Flagler in various positions, and from 1897 to 1899 he served as land commissioner for the Florida East Coast Railway (1897-1899).
 After the turn of the century, he served as president of Flagler's Model Land Company and as an officer of several small land companies organized by Flagler.
 In this capacity, he promoted land sales and spurred the growth of towns in Florida for several years.
+He died in Atlanta on October 25th, 1924, due to pneumonia.

 Extent